Refer to the Board's Provisional registration page for general information about registration.

 See the 4+2 or 5+1 internship guidelines for more information about suitable work roles, core competencies, and alternative means of developing and demonstrating competence.
 You can also refer to the national psychology exam curriculum for an overview of the range of skills and knowledge you need acquire by the end of your internship.

-For the 4+2 internship: At least 150 hours of total supervision (160 hours) must be completed face-to-face or using an online visual medium such as Skype.
+For 4+2 interns: At least 150 hours of total supervision (160 hours) must be completed face-to-face or using an online visual medium such as Zoom.
 Up to 40 of the 150 hours may be completed by telephone.
-The additional 10 hours may be indirect supervision, e.g. written feedback and/or email correspondence.
+The additional 10 hours may be indirect supervision, e.g. written feedback and/or email correspondence

-For the 5+1 internship: At least 70 hours of total supervision (80 hours) must be completed face-to-face or using an online visual medium such as Skype.
+For 5+1 interns: At least 70 hours of total supervision (80 hours) must be completed face-to-face or using an online visual medium such as Zoom.
 Up to 20 of the 70 hours may be completed by telephone.
 The additional 10 hours may be indirect supervision, e.g. written feedback and/or email correspondence.

 Note: In the case of special circumstances, we will consider requests for additional telephone or indirect (e.g. written) supervision on a case-by-case basis.
 These requests need to be made in writing using the web enquiry form.